-- (c) has elected under Canon H3 paragraph 5A to stand in the diocese or electoral area rather than in the universities and TEIs constituency (see paragraph 29). - 27.
+- 26. To be eligible to stand in a diocese or electoral area, a candidate must have been ordained priest or deacon, must not be in episcopal orders and must be in one of the following categories: - a. a person who is qualified as an elector in the diocese or electoral area: - b. a person who would have been a qualified elector in the diocese or electoral area if he or she had been a member of a deanery synod in that diocese or area (or, in the diocese in Europe, a member of a deanery or archdeaconry synod or, in the diocese of Sodor and Man, a member of the diocesan synod), i.e. a priest or deacon holding written permission from the bishop to officiate within the diocese; - c. a person qualified to vote in the universities and TEIs constituency who: - i. would be qualified as a diocesan elector but for the fact that he or she is qualified to vote in that constituency, - ii. is beneficed in, or licensed to, a parish in the diocese or area or is licensed to serve as a vicar in a team ministry in a benefice in the diocese or area, and - iii. has elected under Canon H3 paragraph 5A to stand in the diocese or electoral area rather than in the universities and TEIs constituency (see paragraph 29). - 27.
 Canon H 2 paragraph 5 disqualifies from nomination for election any person who holds any paid office or employment, appointment to which is or may be made or confirmed by the General Synod, the Convocations, the Archbishops' Council, the Church Commissioners, the Church of England Pensions Board or the Corporation of the Church House.
 (This disqualification does not apply to a Church Commissioner who is paid for his or her services as a Commissioner.) - 28.
 It should be noted that only one archdeacon can be elected for any diocese or, if the diocese is divided into electoral areas, for any such electoral area. - 29.
 Where paragraph 26(3) above applies, an elector in the universities and TEIs constituency who has opted to stand for election as a diocesan proctor should inform the presiding officers for both the diocesan election and the election to the universities and TEIs constituency (the Joint Provincial Registrar).
-He or she will than be entitled to seek nomination but may not propose or second another candidate, or vote, in the diocesan election.
+He or she will then be entitled to seek nomination but may not propose or second another candidate, or vote, in the diocesan election.
 If the diocese is divided into electoral areas, a university or TEI elector must choose for which electoral area he or she is to be nominated.
 Such a candidate will still have a vote in the election to the universities and TEIs constituency although he or she will no longer be qualified to stand as a candidate in that election.

-J LAY CANDIDATES
+LAY CANDIDATES

-- 30. A candidate must be a lay person who satisfies each of the following conditions (but see also paragraph 31): - (1) the person must have received Communion according to the use of the Church of England or a Church in communion with it at least three times in the twelve months before the date of the dissolution of the Synod (see paragraph 3);
+- 30. A candidate must be a lay person who satisfies each of the following conditions (but see also paragraph 31): - a. the person must have received Communion according to the use of the Church of England or a Church in communion with it at least three times in